 which is more accurate for hormone testing – blood or saliva? – @thewildflight

 Myself, and many other acne experts believe that saliva hormone tests give the most accurate results.
 The problem with both blood and saliva tests is that they only show a snapshot of your hormone status.
-Hormones naturally rise and fall over the course of a month so it’s essential that no matter whether you get a blood or a saliva test done, you take the sample ONLY between days 19-21 of your cycle.
-This specific time frame will give you the most accurate idea of what’s going on with your hormones.
+Hormones naturally rise and fall over the course of a month so the best way to test your hormones is to get a testing kit which measures your hormones OVER A MONTH – this will give you the most accurate idea of what’s going on with your hormones.

 once clear, is it possible to come off supplements and introduce foods back into your diet without breaking out out again? – @leannesray